This site is intended for US

 Do not take INCRELEX if you are allergic to IGF-1 or any of its other ingredients.
 Report any allergic reactions.

-INCRELEX should be injected under the skin and into the muscle.
+INCRELEX should be injected under the skin (subcutaneous injection).
 It should not be injected directly into a blood vessel.

 INCRELEX should not be used after growth plates close which happens during puberty.